geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 ### Task 2- Set up the Organization Profile

-In your role as Holly Dickson, Adatum’s Enterprise Administrator, you have been tasked with setting up the company’s profile for its Microsoft 365 trial tenant.
+In your role as Holly Spencer, Adatum’s Enterprise Administrator, you have been tasked with setting up the company’s profile for its Microsoft 365 trial tenant.
 In this task, you will configure the required options for Adatum’s tenant.
 Since Holly has yet to create a personal Microsoft 365 user account (you will do this in Task 3), Holly will initially sign into Microsoft 365 as the default Microsoft 365 MOD Administrator account using the Tenant email address and password that was assigned by your lab hosting provider.

 1. When the Virtual Machine opens, it opens with the Client PC VM (LON-CL1).
 You need to switch to the Domain Controller VM; therefore, in the **Virtual Machine** field at the top of the page, select the drop-down arrow an select the Domain Controller VM (LON-DC1).